MisheruSan/MisheruSan/README.md

-- 👋 Hi, I’m @MisheruSan
+- 👋 Hi, I’m @Misheru
-- 🚹 I have 22yo
+- 🚹 I have 23yo
 - 💖 I like video games, music and IT
 - 🔰 My work is IT
+- 💜 Twitch Streamer